About our program

 Learn the aerodynamics of aircrafting right on campus with a wind tunnel that simulates the movement of air around an aircraft in flight.

-Green River Aviation is one of only 36 institutions in the United States selected by the FAA for its Air Traffic Collegiate Training Initiative Program.
+Green River Aviation is one of 36 institutions selected by the FAA for the Collegiate Training Initiative (CTI) program.

 The CTI program establishes an official partnership between the FAA and select aviation education programs.
 Green River recommends its students to the FAA for hire as air traffic controllers, granting students an advantage in the extremely competitive hiring process.
 Successful program completion and selection by the FAA can potentially feed directly into air traffic controller training at the FAA Academy in Oklahoma.